keapgeek/laravel-keap/README.md

 The methods of the Keap Facade allow you to automatically call the API endpoints.

-A list of all the available methods are can be found in the [Laravel Keap API Docs](https://www.laravelkeap.com/docs?utm_source=github&utm_medium=repository&utm_campaign=readme)
+A list of all the available methods are can be found in the [API Docs](https://github.com/keapgeek/laravel-keap/wiki/Api-Endpoints)

 ## Testing